zeek/spicy-analyzers/README.md

 ## License

-These analyzers are open source and released under a BSD license.
+This package is open source and released under a BSD license.
+Please see the individual analyzer package for their licenses.